369webforall/2024-FullStack-Web-Development/4-javascript/DOM/README.md

 ```

 ## Practical exercise

-console.log(document) // display the document

-console.dir(document) // list all the document properties

-document.title = "This is the DOM class"

-document.body.style.backgroudColor = "gray"

 **In the DOM manipulation exercise, there are many ways to manipulate the DOM, but we will just learn some common techniques which are enough to do our job.**